Skip to main content

 #

-Robotic arms operating inside the body can puncture or tear organs.
-In February 2024, a wrongful death lawsuit alleged that a da Vinci robot burned and perforated a patient’s small intestine during colon cancer surgery.
-The patient, Sandra Sultzer, developed complications and died months later.
+2024 Case Example: In February 2024, a wrongful death lawsuit alleged that a da Vinci robot burned and perforated a patient’s small intestine during colon cancer surgery.
+Sandra Sultzer developed complications and died months later.
+The lawsuit alleges Intuitive knew about insulation problems but didn’t disclose the risk.

 Uncontrolled Movements